Roasted Beet Salad with Cashew Cheese

 - Squeeze the juice from a quartered slice of lemon over each bowl.

-- Add dollops of the cashew cheese to each bowl.
+- Add large dollops of the cashew "goat cheese" to each bowl.

 - Sprinkle with fresh mint if desired.
 Serve immediately.